hemantksingh/messup-learn/security/Supply Chain and Container Security.md

+---
+title: "Supply Chain and Container Security"
+summary: "How to know that what you run is what you built, through signing, SBOMs and SLSA, and how to limit a compromised container."
+kind: concept
+status: current
+last_reviewed: 2026-09-16
+sources:
+  - "Liz Rice, Container Security (O'Reilly)"
+  - "SLSA specification, Build track"
+  - "Sigstore documentation: keyless signing, transparency log"
+  - "The Update Framework specification: roles and key management"
+  - "NIST SP 800-190, Application Container Security Guide"
+  - "Docker, Retiring Docker Content Trust (2025)"
+tags: [supply-chain, container-security, sbom, slsa, sigstore, least-privilege]
+---
 # Supply Chain and Container Security

 How do I know that what I run is what I meant to run, and how do I limit the damage if it is not?
 Before the container starts, every artefact on the path from source to registry carries proof of who built it and what is inside, and anything without proof is refused.
 After it starts, the process gets so little that a compromise cannot reach far.